 I'm a Human-Computer Interaction (HCI) researcher and programmer living slightly north of Castle Black.
 I study online communities, focusing on how people consume content, how user behaviour varies between desktop and mobile platforms, and how we can best understand systemic bias in peer-production communities.
 My C.V. can be found here.

-A long-time Wikipedia editor, I'm currently employed by the Wikimedia Foundation, where I spend my days coming up with methodologies to understand what we mean by "page view" and "session", and geolocating the heck out of everything.
-Prior to that I worked at the Foundation as the first Community Liaison in Engineering, and prior to that I had a lot of interesting occupations including (by decreasing length of survival) political campaigner, free culture advocate, librarian and butcher.
-My C.V. can be found here.
+A long-time Wikipedia editor, I'm employed by the Wikimedia Foundation as a researcher, geolocating the heck out of everything.
+Prior to that I worked at the Foundation as the first community manager in our product development team, and prior to that I worked as (by decreasing length of survival) a political campaigner, a free culture advocate, a librarian and a butcher.